aiman-al-masoud/deixiscript/docs/thesis/6-naturalistic-programming.md

 This is often not the case in code, where such things as crucial steps buried within deeply nested ifs, and guard clauses and early returns to reduce the level of nesting and help ease the mental overload of such early checking for special cases are the order of the day.

-The subjects also expected the computer to possess a pragmatic knowledge of the world and of their intentions, and to fill in the semantic gaps whenever needed.
+The subjects also expected the computer to possess some pragmatic knowledge of the world and of their intentions, and to fill in the semantic gaps whenever needed.
 "They blamed the mechanical slave for its strict obedience with which it carried out its given instructions, even if a moment's thought would have revealed that those instructions contained an obvious mistake" [np7](./bib.md#np7) as Dijkstra would've put it.

 A positive, implementation-wise, finding is that the subjects tended to use a relatively restricted vocabulary, though they still seemed to be using synonyms sometimes.